 Who are the staff?

-We have five registered clinical counsellors as well as two graduate interns available to assist you.
+We have registered clinical counsellors as well as graduate interns available to serve you.
 Come and meet our staff.

 What are the hours?